How To Create A Pitch Deck: Tips For A Good Pitch Deck

 Did you know that around 90% of startups fail, often due to monetary issues?
 Getting an early investment in your company can save your cruise from sinking.
 After all, the survival and failure of your business startup pivot on a single step.

 There is no denying the fact that investing in a business is eternally risky.
 Investors are unsure whether you will be relevant in the coming years.
-Therefore, to lock their buy-in during the primal phases, you need to prepare a killer pitch deck.
+Therefore, to lock their buy-in during the initial phases, you need to prepare a killer pitch deck.

 Behind every pitch deck, there is a concoction of tried-and-tested steps to back it up.
 Now, let us further navigate into the fool-proof formula that every entrepreneur must include in his/her pitch deck for the success of their next funding presentation!